JuliaLang/julia/doc/src/manual/conversion-and-promotion.md

 types.
 The third and final rule dictates that promoting a rational with a float results in the same type as promoting the numerator/denominator type with the float.

-This small handful of promotion rules, together with the [conversion methods discussed above](@ref man-rational-conversion), are sufficient to make rational numbers interoperate completely naturally with all of Julia's other numeric types -- integers, floating-point numbers, and complex numbers.
+This small handful of promotion rules, together with the type's constructors and the default `convert` method for numbers, are sufficient to make rational numbers interoperate completely naturally with all of Julia's other numeric types -- integers, floating-point numbers, and complex numbers.
 By providing appropriate conversion methods and promotion rules in the same manner, any user-defined numeric type can interoperate just as naturally with Julia's predefined numerics.